hakav/hakav.github.io/index.md

 ## About

-I am a PhD student at the Institut de Mathématiques de Jussieu–Paris Rive Gauche (IMJ-PRG), where I began my doctoral studies in January 2025 under the supervision of [Karim Adiprasito](https://webusers.imj-prg.fr/%7Ekarim.adiprasito/).
-My research interests lie at the intersection of algebraic geometry and combinatorics, with a particular focus on toric geometry and combinatorial Hodge theory.
+I am a PhD student at Institut de Mathématiques de Jussieu–Paris Rive Gauche (IMJ-PRG), where I began my doctoral studies in January 2025 under the supervision of [Karim Adiprasito](https://webusers.imj-prg.fr/%7Ekarim.adiprasito/).
+I am broadly interested in the interplay between algebra, geometry and combinatorics, in particular through topics such as toric geometry and combinatorial Hodge theory.

-During the 2025–2026 academic year, I will be a Fulbright scholar at the University of Michigan.
+I am supported by the [Osk.
+Huttunen Foundation](https://oskhuttunen.fi/).
+For the 2025–2026 academic year, I will be a Fulbright scholar at the University of Michigan, funded by a [Fulbright-Technology Industries of Finland](https://www.fulbright.fi/grants-masters-studies/fulbright-technology-industries-finland-grants) grant.

-Prior to my PhD, I completed an MSc in Mathematics (2024) and a BSc in Engineering Physics and Mathematics (2023) from Aalto University.
+Prior to my PhD, I completed an MSc in Mathematics (2024) and a BSc in Engineering Physics and Mathematics (2023) at Aalto University.
 You can find my full CV [here](cv625.pdf).

 ---